wp-plugins/slideshow-jquery-image-gallery/readme.txt

 == Changelog ==

+= 2.2.2 =
+*   Fixed: Float and size bugs caused by the maximum width element.
+*   Fixed: PHP errors were showing in 'Delete slide' links.
+*   Live width calculations have been halved to improve performance.
+*   Default settings have been tuned to cater better to most users.
+*   Added Czech translation by Edhel.

 = 2.2.1 =
 *   Fixed: A bug in the width calculations caused slideshows in width-less elements to be hidden.